(Featured image courtesy of Bob Mahoney/HBO Max)

 One of Goldston’s most notable guest performances was her appearance on Amazon’s Tell Me Your Secrets.
 In the thriller, Hamish Linklater plays a convicted rapist who starts to manipulate the protagonists’ lives in dark and shocking ways, eventually kidnapping a woman played by Goldston.
 Despite the pitch black material they were working with, Jackie said, “Hamish is amazing, and what a joy he is to work with… He’s just as natural as can be.
 Every take was like it was a new experience.”
 Because of the nature of the scene, Goldston wanted to keep a certain level of tension between herself and Linklater, so she did her best to stay separated from everyone else on set during downtime, “so I wouldn’t get to feeling comfortable with anyone.”
 Being a naturally talkative and friendly person, Jackie knew that avoiding a certain level of comfort (at least until filming was over) would preserve natural feelings of awkwardness.
 “That’s just one of those things an actor does to make it work for them at the moment.”
 She went on to praise Linklater’s work in the new Netflix limited series Midnight Mass.
 “He is just phenomenal.”

 The viewer often sees Jane’s psyche descend into the Underground, an area in her mind where all of the other sixty-three personalities reside.
 Jackie Goldston plays Secretary, Kay’s no-nonsense personality who acts like a mother to all of the more unstable identities.
 “I like to call her the Spock of the Underground.
 She’s logical.
 She’s emotionless.
 She’s highly intelligent, and she’s kind of a blunt voice of reason for Jane.”
 Several times throughout the series, we see Jane go to Secretary for help or advice.
 The personalities may bicker and fight, but at the end of the day, they are all working for Kay, “to keep her safe, to keep Jane safe, to keep all of us safe.”
 After all, they do share the same body.
 “When something happens to one of us, it actually happens to all of us.”
 Then again, that doesn’t mean that the other personalities always like what Secretary has to say.
-“She doesn’t carry as much emotion as many of the other characters do, or any of the characters do, so they all get pretty angry with her.”
+“She doesn’t carry as much emotion as many of the other characters do, or any of the characters do.”
+Because of this, Secretary often acts as the voice of reason, especially when tensions are running high between Jane and the other sixty-three personalities.

 “I’m very smiley, and I love to hug people.
 For me, this character is so stoic and emotionless [that] it’s very hard to do that being the people-lover that I am… I think in my younger years I was more like her, very stoic and serious, but I think as I’ve gotten older, I’ve become a lot more fun.”
 Of course, though, playing an ice queen doesn’t mean that things are the same when the cameras turn off.
 “We have created a little family amongst all the Janes, and it’s all of my sisters and me… We have a lot of fun on set just being ourselves.”
 Goldston highlighted those personal moments off-camera as something to be treasured, the moments that she’ll always remember most fondly from filming.
 “As actors, we’re told, ‘Don’t take your phone in.
 Don’t take pictures,’ but as the series went on, I loved taking photos with all of my cast mates.
 I want a picture with all of the Janes.”